Best daily deals

 FAQs

-While many streaming services all offer some form annual plan, Netflix has never offered one.
+While many streaming services all offer some form of annual plan, Netflix has never offered one.
 You have to pay monthly.

-On rare occasions, Netflix does upload full episodes of shows, and a few movies, to its free YouTube channel.
-More often it’s used for trailers and short clips.
+On rare occasions, Netflix does upload full episodes of shows and a few movies to its free YouTube channel.
+More often, it’s used for trailers and short clips.